Section 1 Kernel Density Estimation

 always corresponds to the case where the probability distribution with density \(K_h\) has variance 1.kernel = ...

 can be used to choose the kernel.
-Choices incluse"rectangular"
+Choices include"rectangular"

 (the uniform kernel),"triangular"